List of Virginia Cavaliers bowl games

 The Virginia Cavaliers college football team competes as part of the NCAA Division I Football Bowl Subdivision (FBS), representing the University of Virginia in the Coastal Division of the Atlantic Coast Conference (ACC).
-Since the establishment of the team in 1888, Virginia has appeared in 21 bowl games.
-The latest bowl occurred on December 30, 2019, when Virginia lost to Florida 36–28 in the 2019 Orange Bowl.
-The loss in that game brought the Cavaliers' overall bowl record to eight wins and thirteen losses (8–13).
+Since the establishment of the team in 1888, Virginia has appeared in 22 bowl games.
+The latest bowl occurred on December 27, 2025, when Virginia defeated Missouri 13-7 in the 2025 Gator Bowl.
+The win in that game brought the Cavaliers' overall bowl record to nine wins and thirteen losses (9–13).